Zafar Masud (air commodore): Bangladesh liberation war

 In 1970, Air Cdre Masud was appointed as the Air Officer Commanding (AOC) of Dacca airbase, East Pakistan.

 In April 1971, Air Cdre Masud relayed his concern to then-Governor East Vice-Admiral Syed Mohammad Ahsan and Eastern Command commander Lieutenant-General Yaqub Ali Khan, who decided to call upon President General Yahya Khan to visit East Pakistan.
-Air Cdre Masud was in clear view that situation was such that the army could not hold the ground of it, and had lobbied for supporting the Ahsan-Yakob Mission for resolving the peaceful solution.
+Air Cdre Masud was in clear view that the situation was such that the army could not hold the ground of it, and had lobbied for supporting the Ahsan-Yakob Mission for resolving the peaceful solution.

-In March 1971, President Yahya Khan finally arrived in Dhaka and chaired a meeting at the Eastern Command HQ where Air Cdre Masud argued in favor of political solution, noting that "in the prevailing military imbalance, a semi-autonomous East Pakistan was far preferable to the certainty of a military defeat in the event that India decided to intervene".
-During the meeting, President Yahya interjected several times and was in view of agreeing with Air Cdre Masud's view and supported his stance by quoting: "You must surely know that I too do not want a war and am doing my best to persuade Mujib and Bhutto to find a way out of the crisis".
+In March 1971, President Yahya Khan finally arrived in Dhaka and chaired a meeting at the Eastern Command HQ, where Air Cdre Masud argued in favor of a political solution, noting that "in the prevailing military imbalance, a semi-autonomous East Pakistan was far preferable to the certainty of a military defeat in the event that India decided to intervene".
+During the meeting, President Yahya interjected several times and was in view of agreeing with Air Cdre Masud's view and supported his stance by quoting, "You must surely know that I too do not want a war and am doing my best to persuade Mujib and Bhutto to find a way out of the crisis".

-On 7 March 1971, Governor East Vice-Admiral Syed Mohammad Ahsan and Eastern Commander Lieutenant-General Yaqub Ali Khan were relieved of their respected post, leaving to Lieutenant-General Tikka Khan who initiated the massive military crackdown after the raid in the Dhaka University.
+On 7 March 1971, Governor East Vice-Admiral Syed Mohammad Ahsan and Eastern Commander Lieutenant-General Yaqub Ali Khan were relieved of their respected posts, leaving to Lieutenant-General Tikka Khan who initiated the massive military crackdown after the raid in the Dhaka University.
 Air Commodore Masud suffered high-level local defections from his own staff when Group Captain A. K. Khandker and Wing Commander M. K. Bashar escaped to India in May 1971.
-During Operation Blitzkrieg, Masud refused an order to dispatch an air strike against armed civilians.
+During Operation Blitzkrieg, Masud refused an order to dispatch an airstrike against armed civilians.

-During this time, Masud made many contacts with President Yahya Khan but was unable to reach to him, eventually deciding to visit in Army GHQ in Rawalpindi.
-Masud handed over the air command to Air Commodore Inamul Haque Khan and arrived in Pakistan but was unable to hold the meeting with President Yahya which eventually led Masud to become disheartened and frustrated.
+During this time, Masud made many contacts with President Yahya Khan but was unable to reach him, eventually deciding to visit Army GHQ in Rawalpindi.
+Masud handed over the air command to Air Commodore Inamul Haque Khan and arrived in Pakistan but was unable to hold the meeting with President Yahya, which eventually led Masud to become disheartened and frustrated.

-Despite urging against the early and premature retirement, Masud tendered his resignation from the Pakistan Air Force, which attracted the news media correspondents who tried getting his opinion but he declined to comment.
+Despite urging against the early and premature retirement, Masud tendered his resignation from the Pakistan Air Force, which attracted the news media correspondents who tried getting his opinion, but he declined to comment.

 Later life and death

 After seeking retirement in July 1971, Masud worked as a civilian flight instructor for the Rawalpindi Flying Club from 1974 onwards for some years.

-He was married to a German national, Elizabeth, who worked as technician at Siemens Engineering in 1959; his wife died in 2019.
+He was married to a German national, Elizabeth, who worked as a technician at Siemens Engineering in 1959; his wife died in 2019.
 He had one son, Salaar, who became a software engineer.
 Masud died due to a cardiac arrest in PAF Hospital in Islamabad and is buried at PAF cemetery in Chaklala; the place of burial of his wife is in Karachi.